Larimichthys

-Larimichthys is a genus of marine ray-finned fishes belonging to the family Sciaenidae, the drums and croakers.
-These fishes, commonly known as yellow croakers, are found in the Western Pacific Ocean.
+Larimichthys is a genus of marine ray-finned fishes belonging to the drums and croakers family Sciaenidae.
+Commonly known as yellow croakers, these forage fish are found in the shallow marginal seas of the Western Pacific.

 Taxonomy

 Larimichthys was first proposed as a monospecific genus in 1905 by the American ichthyologists David Starr Jordan and Edwin Chapin Starks when they described Larimichthys rathbunae from Korea.
 This genus has been placed in the subfamily Otolithinae by some workers, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sciaenidae which it places in the order Acanthuriformes.

 Etymology

 Larimichthys is a combination of Larimus, as this genus was considered to be closely related close to that genus but is different in the possession of cycloid scales, non-uniform teeth, weak spines in the anal fin and a more cavernous head, with ichthys, meaning "fish".

 Species

-Larimichthys has 4 valid species classified within it:
+Larimichthys has 3 valid species classified within it: